WiFi & Networks

 What Great Connectivity Means in Practice

 Technical performance is only part of the picture.
-The real measure is how guests feel — and what they say about you afterwards.
+The real measure is how well your network supports the people, devices and systems that rely on it every day.

 Better reviews, more bookings

-Guests rarely write reviews about Wi-Fi when it works.
-They write them when it doesn’t.
-It’s one of the most cited factors in hotel ratings — and one of the most avoidable problems.
+Customers rarely write reviews about Wi-Fi when it works.
+They write them when it doesn’t

 Seamless from arrival to checkout